Ginza25/3x3eyesMCD/docs/script_commands.md

 # Introduction
-The game has several script commands.
-One type of script command is to print text, and such commands take several separate text control codes.
-For each pointer table preceding a script data block, e.g. typically located at 0x14800 in EV-files, the pointer first points to a **script command** within the script data block, which then may (or may not) include a command to print text data.
-The text data may contain separate **text control codes**, which are handled by the text processing engine.

-There are in total 121 script commands according to the jump table in _000PRG.DAT at 0x1b7ce (0x229ce in memory).
-However, several of these overlap, e.g. with the only difference being whether to continue processing the next script command or to stop.
+The Event files first have a block of **event opcodes** which are run if an event occurs, probably according to an event index number, such as talking to a person or attempting to open a door.
+These event opcodes are typically located at 0xC800 in the EV-files.
+Event opcodes seem to run functions for moving characters around, panning the screen and printing text etc. One (or more) event opcode can point to an entry in the text block, typically located at 0x14800.
+The text block starts with a pointer table to each of the entries.
+Each entry in the text block begins with a separate set of **text opcodes**.
+Text opcodes include testing flags and selecting alternative dialogue options etc. Each text entry may (or may not) include an opcode to print text data (such as 0x24).
+The print text data function includes separate **text control codes**, relating more to the actual presentation of text/portraits etc., which are handled by the text processing engine.

-Script commands include references to offsets.
-For this reason if script data within the script data block (such as text data) is moved around or expanded, all following script commands with offset references must be updated.
-It is not enough to update the preceding pointer table pointing to each script command.
-Otherwise the script commands will fail as the offset reference is no longer valid.
-It is therefore necessary to analyse the many script commands and find which ones contain offsets vs. other parameters (flags to check etc.).
-Script commands which do not reference offsets, can probably be left untouched, at least for translation purposes.
+Text opcodes include references to offsets.
+For this reason if the location of text opcodes within the text data block is moved around or expanded, all following text opcodes with offset references must be updated.
+It is not enough to update the preceding pointer table pointing to the start of each text entry.
+It is therefore necessary to analyse the many text opcodes and find which ones contain offsets vs. other parameters (flags to check etc.).
+Text opcodes which do not reference offsets, can probably be left untouched, at least for translation purposes.

+There are in total 82 event opcodes (according to the jump table in _000PRG.DAT at 0x1cd1e (0x23f1e in memory)) and 121 text opcodes (according to the jump table in _000PRG.DAT at 0x1b7ce (0x229ce in memory)).
+However, several of the text opcodes overlap, e.g. with the only difference being whether to continue processing the next opcode or to stop.

+# Event opcodes

+## 0x2A
+Seems to request an entry in the dialogue text block according to an immediately following two byte index, and then starts processing dialogue opcodes for that entry.

-# Script commands
+# Text opcodes

 ## 0x01 Return

-Ends processing of script commands.
-Some script commands automatically set the return flag, otherwise a 0x01 command is needed.
+Ends processing of text opcodes.
+Some text opcodes automatically set the return flag, otherwise a 0x01 opcode is needed.

 ## 0x06 Process text offset if flag true

 Format is 0x06 XX XX YY YY, where XX XX is the flag to check and YY YY is the offset with text data to process if the flag is true.
-If the flag is not true, the byte following YY YY is processed as a script command.
-In theory this could be 0x01 to stop processing script commandd.
-In practice it often seems to be a 0x24 script command to print a default text if the flag is not set.
-Example: 06 0108 00D2 24 00AE, checks if Ling Ling is present (flag 0108), if so, process text data at offset 00D2, otherwise script command 24 will process text data at offset 00AE and return.
+If the flag is not true, the byte following YY YY is processed as a text opcode.
+In theory this could be 0x01 to stop processing text opcodes.
+In practice it often seems to be a 0x24 opcode to print a default text if the flag is not set.
+Example: 06 0108 00D2 24 00AE, checks if Ling Ling is present (flag 0108), if so, process text data at offset 00D2, otherwise opcode 0x24 will process text data at offset 00AE and return.

 ## 0x0A Test flag